-Toxicity testing of water and sediment samples and sediment chemistry monitoring, collectively referred to as pesticides and toxicity monitoring, were conducted during WY 2020 in compliance with MRP Provision C.8.g..
-In WY 2020, samples were collected from Bear Creek in the Town of Woodside.
-Statistically significant toxicity was not observed in the water or sediment samples.
-Pesticide concentrations in the sediment sample were all very low, with most results below the method detection limit (MDL).
-The exceptions were bifenthrin and permethrin.
-When normalized to the total organic carbon (TOC) concentration in the sample, the toxic unit (TU) equivalents calculated for bifenthrin and permethrin were 0.1 and 0.02, respectively.
-These results suggest that pesticides are not causing impairments to aquatic life in Bear Creek.
+Toxicity testing of water and sediment samples and sediment chemistry monitoring, collectively referred to as Pesticides and Toxicity Monitoring, were conducted during WY 2021 in compliance with MRP Provision C.8.g.
+In WY 2021, samples were collected from the downstream portion of San Gregorio Creek.
+Statistically significant toxicity to C. dubia was observed in the water sample and statistically significant toxicity to C. dubia was observed in the sediment sample; however, follow up testing was not required by the MRP because the Percent Effect was less than 50%.
+Pesticide concentrations in the WY 2021 San Gregorio Creek sediment sample were all very low, with all values reported below the method detection limit.
+These results suggest that pesticides are not causing impairments to aquatic life in San Gregorio Creek.